develosi/factor_fitness/README.md

 To deploy please follow these steps:

 ### To Clone The Project
-From the application's repository, click the "code" button and download the zip of the repository.
+From the application's repository, click the "code" button and download the zip file of the repository.
 Alternatively, you can clone the repository using the following line in your terminal:
 ```
 git clone https://github.com/develosi/factor_fitness.git
 ```

 #### To Install Required Software
-While you are still in the terminal, type pip3 install -r requirements.txt, this will install all the required softwares to run the project:
+While you are still in the terminal, type pip3 install -r requirements.txt, this will install all the required software to run the project:
 ```
 pip3 install -r requirements.txt
 ```

-#### Setup Enviroment For Variables
+#### Setup Environment For Variables
 You now need to set up the database with environment variables.
 Create a file titled env.py and make sure it is placed in the main file structure.
 You can also add these in your workspace variable section.

-Option 1: Env.py file:
+Option 1: env.py file:
 ```
  os.environ.setdefault('SECRET_KEY', '<your_variable_here>')
  os.environ.setdefault('DEVELOPMENT', 'True')